ember-learn/ember-blog/content/ember-3-28-released.md

 #### Drop Node 10 support

 Ember CLI 3.28 drops support for Node 10.
-Node 10 became end of life (it no longer received security updates) as of April 2021.
+Node 10 became end of life (it no longer receives security updates) in April 2021.

-##### Introducing `ember-addon.projectRoot`
+#### Introducing `ember-addon.projectRoot`

-This new configuration option allows you to run `ember s` from outside of a project's root directory.
+This new configuration option allows you to run `ember serve` from outside of a project's root directory.
 For example, if you're using yarn workspace or a monorepo and want to support running `ember serve` from the root of the repo, update the top-level `package.json` to include the following config:

 ```json
 {